sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 **Final Results**

 - The care has now learnt to take few turns
-- It is able to cross the bridge in the track1 and after that it goes off the road
+- It is able to cross the bridge on the track1 and after that it goes off the road
 - Overall a very good progress from baseline

 #### 3. Use Left/Right Images